-- The terms "Best Bid", "Best Offer", "National Best Bid and National Best Offer", "Protected Bid", "Protected Offer", "Protected Quotation", and "Intermarket Sweep Order" shall have the meanings assigned to them under Rule 600 under SEC Regulation NMS; provided, however, that the terms "Best Bid", "Best Offer", "Protected Bid", "Protected Offer", and "Protected Quotation" shall, unless otherwise stated, refer to the bid, offer, or quotation of a market center other than the Exchange.
-The term "NBBO" shall mean the "National Best Bid and National Best Offer". - The term "NASDAQ OMX BX Equities Market," or "System", which defines the components of the securities execution and trade reporting system owned and operated by the Exchange, is being modified to state that the System includes a montage for "Quotes" and "Orders", referred to as the "Exchange Book", that collects and ranks all Quotes and Orders submitted by "Participants".
-The definition is further being modified to make it clear that data feeds made available with respect to the System disseminate depth-ofeliminated because they are no longer used.
-In addition, Rule 4755 (Order Entry Parameters) is being deleted because the material contained therein is superseded by proposed Rules 4702 and 4703.
+- The terms "Best Bid", "Best Offer", "National Best Bid and National Best Offer", "Protected Bid", "Protected Offer", "Protected Quotation", and "Intermarket Sweep Order" shall have the meanings assigned to them under Rule 600 under SEC Regulation NMS;; provided, however, that the terms "Best Bid", "Best Offer", "Protected Bid", "Protected Offer", and "Protected Quotation" shall, unless otherwise stated, refer to the bid, offer, or quotation of a market center other than PSX.
+The term "NBBO" shall mean the "National Best Bid and National Best Offer". - The term "PSX," or "System", which defines the components of the securities execution and trade reporting system owned and operated by the Exchange, is being modified to state that the System includes a montage for "Quotes" and "Orders", referred to as the "PSX Book", that collects and ranks all Quotes and Orders submitted by "Participants".
+The definition is further being modified to make it clear that data feeds made available with respect to the System disseminate depth-of-book data regarding Quotes and "Displayed" Orders and also such additional information about Quotes, Orders, and transactions within the System as shall be reflected in the Exchange Rules.

-- 17 CFR 242.600. - The modified definitions of "Quotes" and "Orders" are described below.
-The term "Participant", which is being amended only to add a clarifying reference to Regulation NMS and to Market Makers, means an entity that fulfills the obligations contained in Rule 4611 regarding participation in the System, and includes Equities ECNs, Market Makers, and Order Entry Firms.
+&lt;sup>7 The modified definitions of "Quotes" and "Orders" are described below.
+The term "Participant", which is being amended only to add a clarifying reference to Regulation NMS and to Market Makers, means an entity that fulfills the obligations contained in Rule 3211 regarding participation in the System, and includes Equities ECNs, Market Makers, and Order Entry Firms.